Dr. Melissa Lim,

 Dr. Lim the is the Co-Founder and Chief Medical Officer of Somnology, Inc. She is a board-certified sleep specialist with her own busy private practice in Redwood City, CA. She is the Medical Director of Redwood Pulmonary Medical Associates and Redwood Sleep Center, Inc. She is the clinical architect of the internet-based sleep center management software now hosted in many sleep labs across the globe, called Sleep Workflow.
 She attended Ohio State University College of Medicine, completed her internship and residency at Boston City Hospital/Boston University, and conducted her fellowship training at Johns Hopkins Hospitals and the University of California, San Francisco.
 Realizing the magnitude of sleep problems worldwide, she created the first version of MobileSleepDoc Pro mobile app in 2012 as a tool to help not only her own patients, but anyone with a smartphone who has trouble sleeping.
 A brand new version of the app was released in 2014, with continuous upgrades in store.
-After completing the design of the Plex® Sleep Scanner wearable device in 2015, she joined forces with business leader Patrick Yam to create Somnology, Inc.
+She joined forces with business leader Patrick Yam in 2015 to create Somnology, Inc.

 Council of Advisors